-Equipment that may become contaminated with blood or other potentially infectious material shall be examined prior to servicing or shipping and shall be decontaminated as necessary.
-If the employees can demonstrate that the decontamination of such equipment or portions of such equipment is not feasible, a readily observable label is required stating which portions of the equipment remains contaminated.
+Equipment that may become contaminated with blood or OPIM shall be examined prior to servicing or shipping and shall be decontaminated as necessary.
+If the employee can demonstrate that the decontamination of such equipment or portions of such equipment is not feasible, a readily observable label is required stating which portions of the equipment remains contaminated.
 This information is to be conveyed to all affected employees, the service representative, and/or manufacturer, as appropriate, prior to handling, servicing or shipping.